Medical Centres in the Netherlands

-The laboratory is housed in CHDR clinical research unit.
+The laboratory is housed in CHDR's clinical research unit.
 GBS is a successful spinout organisation from TNO (Netherlands Organisation for Applied Scientific Research) with over 30 years of experience.

 GBS conducts research laboratory services for the study of biomarkers, as well as provides advice on the selection of biomarkers for research protocols, the validation and devising of (new) tests and execution of assay series.

-We also work continuously with own research projects, to expand our capabilities, with particular emphasis in bringing advanced techniques to clinical trials required to unravel complex biological responses in humans.
+We also continuously work on our own research projects to expand our capabilities, with particular emphasis on bringing advanced techniques required to unravel complex biological responses in humans to clinical trials.
 Current research at GBS is focused on contact activation, new coagulation inhibitors, as well as immunity and inflammation related targets.

 GBS works with Good Clinical Laboratory Practice guidelines and maintains high quality standards in documentation and customer focus.